|

 An abstract adapter class for receiving component events.
 The methods in this class are empty.
 This class exists as convenience for creating listener objects.Extend this class to create a

-interface you have to define all of the methods in it.
+ComponentEventlistener and override the methods for the events of interest.
+(If you implement theComponentListenerinterface you have to define all of the methods in it.
 This abstract class defines null methods for them all so you can only have to define methods for events you care about.)Create a listener object using your class and then register it with a component using the component's

-is passed to it. @see ComponentEvent @see ComponentListener @see Tutorial: Writing a Component Listener @see Reference: The Java Class Libraries (update file) @author Carl Quinn @version 1.10 0913 02/2102/9800 @author CarlsinceQuinn1.1
+addComponentListenermethod.
+When the component's size location or visibility changes the relevant method in the listener object is invoked and theComponentEventis passed to it. @see ComponentEvent @see ComponentListener @see Tutorial: Writing a Component Listener @see Reference: The Java Class Libraries (update file) @author Carl Quinn @version 1.10 0913 02/2102/9800 @author CarlsinceQuinn1.1

 A low-level event which indicates that a component moved changed size or changed visibility (also the root class for the other component-level events).Component events are provided for notification purposes ONLY; The AWT will automatically handle component moves and resizes internally so that GUI layout works properly regardless of whether a program is receiving these events or not.